manhtuando97/HyperAlign/README.md

 - c: the rate of feature masking in creating two corrupted views in HyperCL
 - t: the number of similar nodes, in the counter-part hypergraph, to construct augmented incidence matrice

-For example: python main.py example/data1.txt example/data2.txt 64 0.2 e
+For example: python main.py example/data1.txt example/data2.txt 64 0.2 3